Jaylenperez/atlas-web_front_end/Cookies_local_storage/README.md

 ## :memo: <span id="key-terms">Key Terms</span>
 *Cookies:* Small text files stored in the user's browser to retain information about the user for web interactions.
-*Key-Value Pair:*  A storage structure where cookies store data as a key (name) and its corresponding value (e.g., user=Jaylen).
+### HTTP Cookies:
-*HTTP Cookies:* Cookies sent to the server with every HTTP request, depending on their scope and attributes.
+Cookies sent to the server with every HTTP request, depending on their scope and attributes.
-*Cookie Settings:*
-    **Domain:**
-    **Path:**
-    **Secure:**
-    **HttpOnly:**
-    **Expires/Max-Age:**
+### Cookie Settings:

+- **Domain:** Specifies the domain where the cookie is valid.
+- **Path:** Limits where the cookie is sent (e.g., /app for paths starting with /app).
+- **Secure:** Ensures the cookie is only sent over HTTPS.
+- **HttpOnly:** Restricts the cookie to HTTP requests, preventing access via JavaScript.
+- **Expires/Max-Age:** Defines the cookie's expiration date or lifespan.

+### js-cookie:
-*js-cookie:* A JavaScript library that simplifies setting, getting, and manipulating cookies.
+A JavaScript library that simplifies setting, getting, and manipulating cookies.

-*Local Storage VS Session Storage:* Web storage, like local storage and session storage, is used to store data on the user's browser without sending it to the server, and it has more space for storage.
-The main difference is that cookies are used for server communication, while web storage is for client-side storage only.
+### Web Storage:
+- **Local Storage:**
+    - Long Term Persistence
+    - Capacity (5-10MB)
+    - User preferences, application state, & caching
+- **Session Storage**
+    - Short-term Persistence (Session-based)
+    - Capacity (5MB)
+    - Temporary data, session-based features
+- **Differences between Local & Session Storage:**

 ## :school: <span id="learning objective">Learning Objective</span>

 By the end of this project, you should be able to: